TorresRC/Bayes/README.md

 >| `Sample5` | E |
 >| `Sample6` | F |

-The `Samples` and `Gene/Probe` names should be determined by the user, the file can contain as many rows and columns as needed.
+The `Samples` and `Gene/Probe` names should be determined by the user, the file can contain as many rows as needed.